dgagan2101/PMG-Assessment-Code-Review/README.txt

 csv_combiner.py file takes in multiple csv files as input from command line and joins all the csv files together to print their output in stdout

-test_csv_combiner.py file contains Unite test cases written to test the functions written in csv_combiner.py
+test_csv_combiner.py file contains Unit test cases written to test the functions written in csv_combiner.py